 Thankfully, the typical annual salaries for common professions in Durham are highly competitive.
 The three highest typical annual salaries belong to Management, Computer, and Mathematical, and Architecture and Engineering positions, respectively.

 Job Market in Durham

-Durham has a similar job market to metro areas of similar sizes.
+Durham has a similar job market to similar-sized metro areas.
 The biggest industries are education, health care, research, and information technology.
 The city’s largest employers include IBM Corporation, SAS Institute Inc., WakeMed Health & Hospitals, Cisco Systems Inc., BASF Corporation, and Biogen Idec Inc.

-Duke University, located in Durham, also acts as a significant employer to the city.
+Durham's Duke University is another, significant employer in the city.
 Additionally, graduates of the university prove themselves in the industries in the surrounding areas.

 Whether you are looking to move somewhere with a booming culinary scene or a low cost of living, Durham might be the place for you.
 Register with Apartment List today and start checking out the hundreds of available apartments to rent in Durham!